 Distemper in dogs: prevention, symptoms and more 1 min read

-Distemper is a serious virus that’s spread through the air.
-It’s most common in dogs less than a year old, who don’t yet have a fully developed immune system, and is caused by the same virus that causes measles – a microorganism known as morbillivirus.
+There’s no known cause for distemper and it’s most common in dogs that are less than a year old, who don’t yet have a fully developed immune system.
+It’s caused by the same virus that causes measles – a microorganism known as morbillivirus.

 Like kennel cough, distemper is quick and easy to vaccinate against.
 In fact, the distemper vaccine is so effective that the disease is rarely seen in vaccinated dogs.